houimliraed/autonomous_ai_rbt/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Distributed under the Apache 2.0 License.
+See [LICENSE](LICENSE) for more information.